spongebobify/spongebobify-js/README.md

 console.log(spongebobify("A node module too easily spongebobify text"));
 // will print "a nOdE mOdUlE To eAsIlY SpOnGeBoBiFy TeXt"

+// you can also specify a param on case alternation console.log(spongebobify("A node module too easily spongebobify text",true));
+// will print same as above

+console.log(spongebobify("A node module too easily spongebobify text",true));
+// will print "A NoDe mOdUlE To eAsIlY SpOnGeBoBiGy tExT"
 ```

 ## Development